Simple-Press/simple-press/readme.txt

 == Changelog ==

+= 6.7.1 =
+* Tweak
+	* G00000: Show error code when there's an error with the license process.

 = 6.7.0 =
 * New
 	* G00122: Add option to sort by the membership column in the FORUM->USERS->MEMBER INFORMATION list.